 Nobody wants a big crack down the middle of their cheesecake!

-Use these tips and tricks to make this cashew cream cheesecake perfect every time:
+Use these tips and tricks to make this creamy cheesecake perfect every time:

 - I use coconut cream in a can from either Trader Joe’s or Sprouts.
 It needs to be mostly thick, creamy, coconut fat.